The Miraculous Story of Amer Al Mahdi Who Made It To Hajj after He was Left by the Pilot

 These latest attacks follow a resumption of intense Israeli military operations in Gaza.
 The dire humanitarian situation in the enclave continues to worsen, with international organizations calling for increased aid access and a cessation of hostilities to protect the vulnerable civilian population.

-Israel bombing kills 4-year-old twin girls as they slept in Gaza
+Bombing kills 4-year-old twin girls in Gaza

 Former Israeli Soldier Is Eaten by a Shark in Occupied Palestine